utlib/collections-uoft/docs/documentation/ingest-instructions.md

 ## Using Collections U of T Admin UI for ingest

 {: .note }
-> **For most ingests, you can consult the [Admin UI onboarding and training in Quercus](https://q.utoronto.ca/courses/429631/pages/welcome) for guidance on logging in to Admin UI and ingesting collections and items into your repository.**
+> **Use the Admin UI to ingest into Collections U of T. Consult the [Admin UI onboarding and training in Quercus](https://q.utoronto.ca/courses/429631/pages/welcome) for guidance on logging in to Admin UI and ingesting collections and items into your repository.**

 ## Using ITS facilitated ingest for new collections: